ArendJan/mirte-documentation/doc/connect_to_mirte.rst

 .. note::

-   The OrangePi has a known issue with the WiFi driver, makeing it unstable from time to time.
-This also affects the speed of your WiFi connection in acces point (AP) mode.
-Your connection will be about 10x faster when :ref:`connected to your own router<Connecting Mirte to your own Wifi>`.
+   The OrangePi has a known issue with the Wi-Fi driver, making it unstable from time to time.
+This also affects the speed of your Wi-Fi connection in access point (AP) mode.
+Your connection will be about 10x faster when :ref:`connected to your own router<Connecting Mirte to your own Wi-Fi>`.

 USB connection (Windows only)
 =============================

-When connecting to Wifi is not possible you can also connect through USB.
+When connecting to Wi-Fi is not possible you can also connect through USB.
 In this case you need to connect the power of the Orange Pi Zero via USB with your computer.
 After booting up a wired network will be available with which you can connect.
-While in USB mode, the ip address of Mirte is 192.168.43.1, but you could also access it with mirte.local or mirte-XXXXXX.local:
+While in USB mode, the IP address of Mirte is 192.168.43.1, but you could also access it with mirte.local or mirte-XXXXXX.local:

 .. code-block:: bash